tanaysh7/Crime-Prediction-PCA-Boosting/README.md

 Language : Python

-Finally, the MSE values from our different models are :
+Finally, the MSE values from the different models are :

-- Linear Regression-0.79
+- Linear Regression- 0.79
-- Ridge-0.0175
+- Ridge- 0.0175
-- Lasso(both)-0.0178
+- Lasso- 0.0178
 - PCR- 0.0181
 - XGBoost- 0.0163